aast242/png2dmc/README.md

-  --no_reuse            Disables the program reusing markers and terminates the program if there are more colors than markers --random_seed         Instead of using the file name as a seed, use a random seed --random_quantize     uses the old method to quantize colors (not K-means) --force               allows the program to overwrite files
+  --no_reuse            Disables the program reusing markers and terminates the program if there are more colors than markers --random_seed         Instead of using the file name as a seed, use a random seed --random_quantize     uses the old method to quantize colors (not K-means) --euc_dmc             Matches pixels in the image using the shortest euclidean distance in RGB space.
+  --force               allows the program to overwrite files
 ```